tonypoch/ctxerrpool/README.md

 match the `ctxerrgroup.Work` function signature: `type Work func(ctx context.Context) (err error)`.

-Error handlers have the function signature of `type ErrorHandler func(group Group, err error)` where the first argument is the `ctxerrgroup.Group` that the error handler is handling errors for and the second argument is the most recent error reported from a worker.
+Error handlers have the function signature of `type ErrorHandler func(group Group, err error)` where the first argument is the `ctxerrgroup.Group` that the error handler is handling errors for and the second argument is the current error reported from a worker.

 The example error handler below logs all errors with the build in logger.
 ```go